wangziqi2013/wangziqi2013.github.io/_posts/2018-04-04-cc-in-dbms-a-step-towards-the-integration-of-occ-and-locking.markdown

 2PL or OCC.
 Then, it performs a forward validation that is similar to FOCC: for all living 2PL transactions, it intersects their read sets with its write set.
 On any non-empty intersection, the validating OCC transaction aborts.
 After validation, the write phase is entered, and transactions write back their dirty values, before they exit the critical section.

+Note that during the FOCC validation phase, if the acquisition of read locks are not blocked, then the following non-serializable schedule can happen:

+**Non-serializable FOCC Example:**
+{% highlight C %}
+    2PL           OCC
+   Txn 1         Txn 2
+   Begin
+  Read  C
+              Begin Commit
+               Validation
+  Read  A
+  Read  B
+                Write A
+                Write B
+                Finish
+Begin Commit
+  Write A
+  Write B
+  Finish
+{% endhighlight %}